Workplace & Career

 Nice things to say about your boss work best when they are specific: "You give clear feedback," "You back the team in tough meetings," or "You make space for new ideas."
 Examples beat adjectives.
 Name one real behaviour you respect and the compliment instantly sounds sincere rather than generic.

 A good short birthday message for your boss is one warm, specific sentence: "Happy birthday, and thanks for making this a team I am glad to be on."
-Keep it under two lines, match your normal tone, and send it on the day itself for the best effect.
+Keep it under two lines, match your normal tone, and send it on the day itself to leave a lasting impression.